sasilver75/obsidian/Starling.md

 Zotero Note: There's no PDF (afaik), so the Zotero link links to an un-highlightable document.
 So I'll try to make my notes heavier here to be more comprehensive.

-Additional note: The paper isn't
+Additional note: The paper isn't completely done yet, they say -- they'll update it in the future, they say.

 ----